EDCD/EDMarketConnector/PLUGINS.md

 ## Checking core EDMC version

-If you have code that needs to act differently under different versions of this application then you can check the core version using:
+If you have code that needs to act differently under different versions of this application then you can check utilise `config.appversion`.

+Prior to version 5.0.0 this was a simple string.
+From 5.0.0 onwards it is, instead, a function which returns an instance of `semantic_version.Version`.

 ```python
 import semantic_version